atmask/sparrow/README.md

 ### Creating a Sparrowfile

 In order to use sparrow you must define a `sparrowfile.yaml` at the root of you project.
 A SparrowFile provides Sparrow with the configruations for authenticating to clusters, and generating chart diffs for different environments.
 In addition to the sparrowfile you may optionally add a `namespace` key and `releaseName` key to the `Charts.yaml` for all charts in your repo that specifies desired namespace and Helm release name for your chart.
-If not specified the Chart name will be used as the rleease name and the `default` namespace will be used for releases
+If not specified the Chart name will be used as the release name and the `default` namespace will be used for releases

 Here is an example Sparrowfile:
 ```yaml